top of page

 Artistic Director and Performer: Lia Chavez

-Scientific Directors, Data Collection & Analysis: Drs.
+Scientific Directors, data collection, and analysis: Drs.
 Joydeep Bhattacharya and Caroline di Bernardi Luft

 Selected Press